Skip to main content

 Does a leap year affect date difference calculations?

-Yes, leap years add February 29, extending the year to 366 days and affecting any date range that spans that date.
-A period from January 1 to December 31 covers 365 days in a regular year but 366 in a leap year.
-Similarly, 'one year from February 28' in a non-leap year is February 28, but in a leap year the next day (February 29) also exists, so applications must define whether 'one year later' maps to February 28 or February 29.
-Financial instruments like bonds and loans use specific day-count conventions (Actual/360, Actual/365, Actual/Actual) to handle these edge cases consistently.
+Leap years add February 29, extending the year to 366 days and affecting any date range spanning that date.
+January 1 to December 31 is 365 days in a regular year but 366 in a leap year.
+Applications must define whether "one year from February 28" maps to February 28 or 29 in a leap year.
+Financial instruments use specific day-count conventions — Actual/360, Actual/365, or Actual/Actual — to handle these edge cases consistently.